liviobisogni/lib-easypthread/README.md

 	```c
 	void time_copy(struct timespec *td, struct timespec ts)
 	```
-	Copies a source time variable ts to a destination time variable pointed by td.
+	Copies a source time variable `ts` to a destination time variable pointed by `td`.
 	* Parameters
 		* `td` A pointer to a struct timespec variable representing the destination time.
 		* `ts` A struct timespec variable representing the source time.